Students applying for financial aid must complete the following steps:

 - Create a FSA ID at www.fafsa.ed.gov.
 This will act as your electronic signature and give you access to all the federal aid websites.
 Parents of dependent students and co-signers for Federal Direct GradPLUS loans will require a FSA ID as well.
 Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov and include AULA’s school code: E00554.

 - If a student is selected for verification, he/she will receive notification from the Financial Aid Office (FAO) that additional documentation may be required.

-- In general, all verification processing must be completed before the end of your first term of enrollment in the 2015-16 award year for aid to be awarded and disbursed timely.
+- In general, all verification processing must be completed before the end of your first term of enrollment in the an award year for aid to be awarded and disbursed timely.